 - Your chosen probiotic should contain ten billion colony forming units (CFU) per dose.
 CFU’s are the amount of living probiotic organisms.
 Studies have shown that ten billion CFU’s was effective for treating antibiotic-associated diarrhea.

 - The packaging should have information about the viability of the probiotic.
 Manufacturers may use enteric coating or some other proprietary process for protecting the probiotic.
 Look for an expiration date as well.
 You may also need to refrigerate your probiotic.
 These live organisms don’t like heat and can die during transport from manufacturer to the store.
 They can also die when they are exposed to the acid in our stomachs.
 We want the bacteria to be alive when it reaches our gut so it can work.

-Our bodies are true miracles that possess everything they need to grow and thrive.
-They are fine-tuned machines that function perfectly without us even realizing what’s going on.
+Your body is a true miracle that possess everything it needs to grow and thrive.
+It’s a fine-tuned machine that functions perfectly without you even realizing what’s going on.
 Sometimes that magical machine gets a wrench in it and needs a little help.
 Probiotics just might be exactly what the doctor ordered!